barkesh/azure-resilient-architecture/README.md

 **Alireza Barkesh**

 A passionate and goal-oriented software developer with a strong focus on backend technologies and cybersecurity.
-I am actively pursuing a challenging 3-year learning roadmap to gain deep expertise at the intersection of secure software development and modern cloud infrastructure.

 [My LinkedIn Profile](https://www.linkedin.com/in/alireza-barkesh-a0a439249) | [My GitHub Profile](https://github.com/barkesh)